DIY Upcycled Tote Bag with Vintage Transfer

 can of Dixie Belle Terra Tuff clay paint sealer

-attach the lining piece
+step seven: attach the lining piece

 You might be wondering why I didn’t use my sewing machine to stitch the new lining into the bag.
 The thrift store tote bag is pretty sturdy and the fabric is thick.